-What Are the Differences Between Other Good Weight-Loss “Experts’” Approaches and My Long-Term, Effective, and Proven Hybrid Plan?
+What Are the Differences Between Other Good Weight-Loss “Experts’” Approaches and My Long-Term, Effective, and Proven Hybrid Approach?

 Two Prevalent Kinds of Good “Experts”:

 1. Credible, well-intentioned (often male) diet experts who may be boring and life-long thin.
 The have a remarkable grasp of the obvious but not the physical and emotional ability to feel our pain and frustration.
 They can give us nothing more than short-term easy answers to our long-term complicated problems.
 They tell us it is “simply a matter of eating less and exercising more.”
 For crying out loud—we know that!
 The devil is in the crippling details that keep sabotaging your long-term success.
 Nevertheless, you still need to rely on their conservative, irrefutable, scientific, short-term facts.

 2. Credible, well-intentioned experts on the other end of the spectrum think we need to search every corner of your complicated fat heads to seek out every bad experience, relationship, and guilty feeling we have ever had in order to fix our issues with food.

 My middle-of-the-road help for you is sort of a hybrid of both of the aforementioned.
 We are not idiots.
 We know our solution is to “eat less and exercise more”, but we keep getting in our own way for reasons we haven’t figured out yet.